drew-walker/react-es6-component-boilerplate/README.md

-* Mocha for unit testing
+* Mocha/chai for unit testing
 * Transpilation using Babel 6
 * Webpack dev server for local testing - *See **npm start***
 * Hot reloading of components for local dev - *See **webpack.config.js***